-Entomologist and explorer
+Entomologist and world traveller

 London / Cloyne, Co.
 Cork / South America

 Cynthia Longfield, ‘Madam Dragonfly’, was born in London in 1896 to Anglo-Irish parents.
 The family divided their time between London and the ancestral home in Cloyne, Co.
 Cork, where she enjoyed roaming the countryside.
 Her early love of nature and insects grew into a lifelong passion, and she became a leading authority on dragonflies and damselflies.

 Longfield’s interest in the sciences was fostered in childhood, with her mother’s encouragement.
 She was inspired at an early age by reading about Charles Darwin’s theory of evolution and his Beagle voyage of 1831–6.
 She later wrote, ‘I went on the St George expedition to follow Darwin’s footsteps – and I got there!’
 She absorbed the importance of fieldwork and travel, both of which played important roles in her life and in her scientific work.

 It was in 1921, during her first overseas tour – taking in Brazil, Argentina, Chile, Bolivia, Peru, Panama, Jamaica and Cuba – that her passion for entomology blossomed.
 In 1924, she participated in the St George scientific expedition, an 18-month-long re-enactment of Darwin’s Beagle voyage, taking in Coiba, Cocos Island, the Galapogos, the Marquesas, the Tuamotu Archipelago and Tahiti.
 During the expedition, Longfield collected moths, beetles and butterflies for the Natural History Museum in London.